-Along with all the information on your invitation, little details— like water color flowers for a garden wedding, wood-textured backgrounds for a barn wedding, or a metallic border for a cocktail reception— can help your guests figure out the feel and style of your reception.
+Along with all the information on your invitation, little details—like watercolor flowers for a garden wedding, wood-textured backgrounds for a barn wedding, or a metallic border for a cocktail reception—can help your guests figure out the feel and style of your reception.

 Pay Attention to Color

 "While the most formal color for your invitation text is black, darker colors such as navy, plum, and charcoal can still breathe an air of formality," says Kallett.
-The lesson: If you're thinking about going more low-key, consider using light and poppy colors, or a dark background with white font instead of white or ivory paper.
+The lesson: if you're thinking about going more low-key, consider using light and poppy colors, or dark background with a white font instead of white or ivory paper.

 Fuss Over Your Font

 You might decide you love calligraphy, but don't want your guests to think the fancy script means you're throwing a formal wedding when you're actually going for sport coats and sundresses.
 There are ways to make what you love work for you: "Any invitation with more than two font choices is more informal, and any invitation with lowercase text is the most informal," explains Kallett.

 Add Finishing Touches